GPlates/new-gplates-website/src/pages/index.md

 title: GPlates
 image: ../img/topo_1200x600.png
 heading: GPlates
-subheading: GPlates is an interactive plate-tectonics visualisation program.
-GPlates enables interactive visualisation and manipulation of the plate-tectonic reconstructions of geological and paleo-geographic features through geological time.
+subheading: GPlates is a plate-tectonics program.
+Manipulate reconstructions of geological and paleo-geographic features through geological time.
+Interactively visualize vector, raster and volume data.
+PyGPlates is the GPlates Python library.
+Get fine-grained access to GPlates functionality in your Python scripts.
 mainpitch:
   title: What is GPlates?
   description: >